junproger/sometasks/README.md

 	return sameItems;
 	}

-The full JS code for this solution is here: https://github.com/PythonProger/twotwice
+The full JS code for this solution is here: https://github.com/junproger/twotwice

+Here is only JS code